Lorenzo di Niccolò: S. Giovanni Gualberto and his Enemy Before the Crucifix in S. Miniato

 S. Giovanni Gualberto and his enemy before the Crucifix in S. Miniato is emblematic of proto-renaissance art through its decorative pattern and denial of modern Quattrocento naturalism.
 Aspects of the stylization of this painting are characteristic of Lorenzo's other works, seen through angular figures, large hands, and bright colors.
-In color, the work features bright colors, with blue, red and yellow tones and a light-green background.
+In colour, the work features bright colours, with blue, red and yellow tones and a light-green background.
 The work depicts a popular legend of an 11th-century Florentine nobleman, and was a typical subject for late Trecento period and early Quattrocento artists.
 Here San Giovanni Gualberto and his enemy are in the church of San Miniato al Monte, which is outside of Florence.
 According to the legend, Giovanni Gualberto set out to kill the knight who had killed his brother, but when Giovanni confronted the knight, it was Good Friday and the knight was unarmed.
 Giovanni's enemy then knelt before him and begged for mercy in the name of the Crucified.
 Guivanni Gualberto proceeded to put down his sword and enter the church with the knight.
 Through his work, Lorenzo places a halo around Giovanni's head to reveal the moment that the crucifix in the church bowed as a symbol of approval of Giovanni's lack of violence, and the enemies continued to become friends.
 Lorenzo's depiction of this miracle veers from the traditional legend through the existence of the knight's weapons, which he has laid at his side.

 Market

 Seven auction results for sales of Lorenzo's work between January 1998 and October 2016 are a matter of public record through ArtNet.
-These works, mostly consisting of tempera on panel, generally have sold far beyond their estimated prices.
-Lorenzo's works ultimately have sold between $40,250 and $870,596 based on these public records.
+These works, mostly consisting of tempera on panel, have generally sold far beyond their estimated prices.
+Lorenzo's works have ultimately sold between $40,250 and $870,596 based on these public records.